-As of early June, the index came in at 34, suggesting that the overall feeling toward the market is neutral.
+As of early August 2021, the index came in at 30, suggesting that the overall feeling toward the market is fearful.
 With the market turning fearful after a long-term greedy run, and sentiment down, declines could be ahead.

 9. Domestic and Geopolitical Uncertainty

 Politics will always play a major role in stock market activity.
 Legislative changes have the potential to pick up or completely destroy large sections of the economy, whether those political changes happen here at home or around the world.

 Political uncertainty is a common concern prior to market crashes.
 After all, when investors don’t know what to expect, they’re not willing to risk their money, leading to less investor interest and declines in market values.